cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 sh-4.4#
 ```

-Now it works, so now we can use bash to attempt to change the machine name:
+Now it works, let's try to modify the hostname:

  ```sh
  sh-4.4# hostname my-container